getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

 ## Breadcrumbs

-`Breadcrumbs` are the trail of events which led up to the error.
+`Breadcrumbs` are the trail of events that led up to the error.
 They can be quite useful when trying to reproduce an issue.
-Depending on the platform, the SDK will track various types of Breadcrumbs by default (for backend SDKs those are DB queries, Network events, Logging, and others) and you can add your own custom breadcrumbs as well.
-For more information, see [Breadcrumbs]({%- link _documentation/enriching-error-data/breadcrumbs.md -%}?platform=python).
+Depending on the platform, the SDK will track various types of Breadcrumbs by default (for backend SDKs those are DB queries, Network events, Logging, and others) and you can add custom breadcrumbs as well.
+For more information, see [Breadcrumbs](/enriching-error-data/breadcrumbs/?platform=python).

 Let's see how we add breadcrumbs to our app: